Published December 9th, 2020

 By organizing inspection data, construction teams may identify recurring issues and gain added insights.
 This can help teams root-causes so they can solve for the problem, and not the symptoms.

-Once Performing hoist maintenance audits on paper and compiling them can be a hassle. iAuditor, the world’s #1 digital inspection app can streamline your hoist inspection process and ensure safety in your construction site.
+Once Performing hoist maintenance audits on paper and compiling them can be a hassle. iAuditor by SafetyCulture, a mobile inspection app, can streamline your hoist inspection process and ensure safety in your construction site.

 Hassle-free data collection anytime, anywhere

 - Perform hoist inspection audits on your phone or tablet, even while offline